IsaacSchemm/Pandacap/README.md

 Pandacap allows you to follow atproto accounts as feeds.
 Individual DIDs or handles can be provided to Pandacap, which will store the DID and then treat the account as a feed.
 Each time it refreshes the feed, it will resolve the DID to a PDS and then query that PDS directly to detect changes, and (if necessary) for profile updates and any new posts (up to 20 per feed per run).

 For each user, you can choose whether to follow Bluesky posts, reposts, and/or likes.
+Other lexicons, like standard.site, are not supported yet.

 Pandacap will also look for Bluesky profile data (name and icon) when it refreshes the feed (every 8 hours, just like for RSS feeds).